Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-120

 The day is so beautiful that we should have our picnic outside.

-1. It is so a beautiful day that we should have our picnic outside.
+1. It is such a beautiful day that we should have our picnic outside.

-2. It is such beautiful day that we should have our picnic outside.
+2. It is so a beautiful day that we should have our picnic outside.

-4. It is a such beautiful day that we should have our picnic outside.
+4. It is such beautiful day that we should have our picnic outside.

 Question 26